 Discouraged by their waning popular support and alarmed by their casualties, the MCP Central Committee issued a Directive in October 1951 which radically changed the focus of their campaign.
 They realized what Siew Lau had pointed out two years earlier - that terror and economic disruption were alienating the people, whose support was essential if they were to win the war.
 They therefore ordered members to stop destroying rubber trees, tin mines, factories, reservoirs and other public services, derailing civilian trains and burning New Villages.
 Certain people should still be killed, such as reactionaries, traitors, unpopular non-Communist Trade Union leaders, senior civil servants, police officers, any captured British or Gurkha soldiers, and British officials and managers (but not British health officers or engineers).
-They were, however, to beware of injuring the masses with grenades and stray bullets and to avoid all violent actions of a kind which antagonized peasants and workers.
-45
+They were, however, to beware of injuring the masses with grenades and stray bullets and to avoid all violent actions of a kind which antagonized peasants and workers.45

 Because of disruption of the MCP courier system, this directive took many months - in some cases up to a year - to reach the outlying branches on the jungle fringe46.
 It was ironical that on 6 October 1951, within a week of its being issued, the MRLA achieved its greatest triumph - the ambushing and killing of the British High Commissioner, Sir Henry Gurney.
-The fact that he was the victim was almost certainly fortuitous.47 remained fair game even under the new Directive).
-It also accelerated the Party's defeat by jerking both the Federation and British governments into taking more drastic action, and shocked the public, including the rural Chinese, into accepting such action as inevitable.48
+The fact that he was the victim was almost certainly fortuitous.47

 The ambush had a double irony.
-It gave the impression of a peak of guerrilla aggressiveness just as the MCP had decided to abandon terror as its prime weapon (though a senior government official
+It gave the impression of a peak of guerrilla aggressiveness just as the MCP had decided to abandon terror as its prime weapon (though a senior government official 184